re-js/reactive-box/README.md

 - [664 Bytes reactivity on dev.to](https://dev.to/betula/reactive-box-1hm5)

-You can make your own state manager system or another observable and reactive data flow.
-It so fun!
+You can easily make your own state manager system or another observable and reactive data flow.
+It's so funny :blush:

 Install